Victory at Sea: History

-After the original run, NBC syndicated it to local stations, where it proved successful financially through the mid-1960s.
-NBC also marketed the series overseas; by 1964, it had been broadcast in 40 foreign markets.
+After the first run, NBC syndicated it to local stations, where it proved successful financially through the mid-1960s.
+NBC also marketed the series overseas; by 1964, it had been broadcast in forty foreign markets.
 NBC created a feature-length (89-minute) motion picture condensation.
 The feature-length version was narrated by Alexander Scourby who replaced Leonard Graves, the narrator of the 26-part series.
 NBC made a distribution deal with United Artists and the film debuted in mid-1954.
-NBC also prepared another, 79-minute, condensation for broadcast, and it debuted on 29 December 1960 in a 90-minute evening slot as part of NBC's Project Twenty ("Project XX") series, which itself was established in 1955 as an offshoot of original Victory at Sea production unit.
+NBC also prepared another, 79-minute, condensation for broadcast and it debuted on 29 December 1960 in a 90-minute evening slot as part of NBC's Project 20 ("Project XX") series, which itself was established in 1955 as an offshoot of original Victory at Sea production unit.

 Awards

 Victory at Sea won many honors, including: